 Editing Capabilities in Moodle

 Editing content is a key part of creating and maintaining a Moodle course.
+Only participants enrolled with the role of Teacher, Course Manager, or Course Content Editor have the ability to modify Moodle course content.

-Enter the course in question.
+Enter the course.

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.